• Free shipping

 How do you absorb low-frequency sound?

-Effectively absorbing low-frequency sound requires special expertise, as low tones (below 200 Hz) have long wavelengths that are difficult for ordinary absorbers to handle.
+Effectively absorbing low-frequency sound requires specialized knowledge; low frequencies (below 200 Hz) have long wavelengths that are difficult for standard absorbers to handle.

 Reduce structure-borne noise

 Structure-borne noise is sound that is transmitted through vibrations from structures such as walls, floors, and ceilings rather than through the air.
-Read more here about how to deal with this effectively.
+Read more here about how to effectively manage it.

-Here we explain as simply as possible the difference between sound insulation and sound absorption, and which materials are suitable for which purposes.
+Here, we explain as simply as possible the difference between sound insulation and sound absorption, as well as which materials are best suited for each application.

-Which materials provide the best sound insulation and soundproofing?
+Which materials provide the best sound insulation and sound absorption?

 Sound insulation depends on various factors, including the thickness of the material, its density, and its ability to absorb sound.